heuer/segno/docs/index.rst

 Segno generates QR Codes and Micro QR Codes according to ``ISO/IEC 18004:2015(E)``.
-Aside from other Python QR Code generators, Segno has no 3rd party dependencies, provides a lot of output formats and is very simple to use.
+Aside from other Python QR Code generators, Segno has no 3rd party dependencies, provides :doc:`a lot of output formats <serializers>` and is very simple to use.

 Contents: